Tradition and history of the most famous Italian dishes in the world! Here is the list of Italian foods you should try.

 The scent of fresh basil pounded in a mortar is intoxicating and, alas, has nothing to do with what you perceive when opening one of the more commercial jars found in the large-scale retail trade.
 Already Columella, in the early centuries A.D., spoke of “Moretum”, a recipe akin to the modern version of Pesto Genovese that calls for basil, extra virgin olive oil, Vessalico garlic, pine nuts, Parmigiano Reggiano cheese and salt.
 It is often paired with trofie, but in Italian homes it is often eaten with spaghettoni or pennette.
 Children love it!

 Originating in Ascoli Piceno, Ascoli olives are the opening dish for lunches and dinners in the Marche region, even though they are widespread throughout Italy among fried foods.
 Known in brine since Roman times, they originated in noble houses as an anti-waste recipe for unused meat.
 It is the Oliva Ascolana Tenera variety containing a mixture of minced meat, which is then breaded and dipped in boiling olive oil.
-Did you know that the “Ascoliva festival” dedicated to these traditional Italian foods is held in Ascoli in August?
+Did you know that the “Ascoliva festival” dedicated to these typical Italian foods is held in Ascoli in August?

 If you happen to be in Rome on a Thursday, the dish of the day is gnocchi alla romana, traditionally made with semolina.
 But how many variations exist of this famous Italian food?
 On international restaurant menus, gnocchi alla sorrentina, topped with tomato and stringy mozzarella cheese, are the most popular, but the basic dough varies from region to region.
 They started out as small round shapes of flour, water and egg but with the arrival of potatoes from America, the use of potatoes in the dough became widespread.
 In Siena they are called the “gnudi”, in Piedmont the “Dunderet” but also “gnocchi alla bava”; in Lombardy they call “malfatti” those that have spinach inside, and in Sardinia they season their “malloreddus” with sausage and saffron.